mkubaczyk/helmsman/docs/how_to/helm_repos/default.md

 ---
-version: v3.0.0-beta5
+version: v4.0.0
 ---

-# Default helm repos
+# Helm repos

-Helm v3 no longer adds the `stable` and `incubator` repos by default.
-Up to Helmsman v3.0.0-beta5, Helmsman adds these two repos by default.
-And you can disable the automatic addition of these two repos, use the `--no-default-repos` flag.

-Starting from `v3.0.0-beta6`, Helmsman complies with the Helm v3 behavior and DOES NOT add `stable` nor `incubator` by default.
-The `--no-default-repos` is also deprecated.

-This example would have only the `custom` repo defined explicitly:
+Helm does not add any repos by default.
+You must explicitly define all repos you want to use.

+This example defines a custom repo:

 ```toml
 [helmRepos]